Economy of the Ming dynasty: Population

-Population of the Ming dynasty by province.
-Results of the 1393 census, in millions.
-Due to the exclusion of soldiers, some women and children, and imperfect registration, the actual number was higher, by various estimates by 10–40%.

 The economic development of the country was heavily influenced by factors such as population size, population density, and the availability and cost of labor.
 Due to a lack of reliable data, there is ongoing debate among historians about the exact population size during the Ming era.
 While censuses from the 1380s and 1390s are considered somewhat trustworthy, they only account for 59–60 million people, excluding soldiers and other groups.
 Based on these figures, 20th-century historians have estimated the population of Ming China at the end of the 14th century to be between 65–85 million.
 (Note: Ho Ping-ti in Studies on the Population of China (1959) estimated the population to be over 65 million.
 Timothy Brook in The Confusions of Pleasure: Commerce and Culture in Ming China (1998) estimated it to be 75 million.
 Martin Heijdra, in The Cambridge History of China.
 Volume 8 (1998), estimated it to be 85 million.)

 During the centuries of internal peace that followed, the population of China experienced significant growth.
 According to editors of county and prefectural chronicles, the population may have tripled or even quintupled since 1368, reaching its peak in the second half of the 16th century.
 Modern historians have varying estimates of the population during this time period.
 John Fairbank suggests 160 million inhabitants by the end of the Ming era, while Timothy Brook writes of 175 million and Patricia Ebrey gives a figure of 200 million.
 Frederick Mote estimates a population of 231 million by 1600 and 231 to 268 million by 1650.
 While there is some disagreement among historians, it is clear that the population grew significantly between the late 14th and early 17th centuries.
 Despite a decline of one-sixth to one-quarter due to peasant uprisings, epidemics, and the Manchu invasion, a new census taken fifteen years after the fall of the Ming dynasty still counted approximately 105 million people.